Security Alert: Criminals Slip Backdoor in CCleaner to Spread Malware

 If you’re interested in reading technical details and following how the situation evolves, we recommend the following articles:

 - Piriform official statement

 - Morphisec analysis

 - Researchers Link CCleaner Hack to Cyberespionage Group

 - Avast Threat Labs analysis of CCleaner incident

 Should you still use CCleaner?

 This recent incident is a reminder of the danger that is supply chain attacks.
-Cyber criminals took advantage of an essential piece of infrastructure to reach and impact a potentially large number of users.
+Cybercriminals took advantage of an essential piece of infrastructure to reach and impact a potentially large number of users.

 Users did not expect such attacks to happen, as neither did Avast or Piriform.
-Still, the company reacted promptly and allocated time and resources to solve this incident to the best of their abilities.
+Still, the company reacted promptly and allocated time and resources to solve this incident to the best of its abilities.